Skip to main content

 !
 Never give medicines containing aspirin to children under 16 years.

 If you would like to learn more about the MenB vaccine or the diseases it protects against, a number of information resources are available to help.
-You can also call NHS 111 or your GP practice for advice if you have any questions.
+You can also call NHS 111 or your GP surgery for advice if you have any questions.

-Further information
+More information

 Meningitis Research Foundation (external site) is a leading UK, Irish and international charity that brings together people and expertise to defeat meningitis.